 - What are the office hours, and do they work with your schedule?

-- Can you reach the staff by email?
+- Can you reach the staff by email or text?

 - Does the facility offer after-hours emergency services?
 What about grooming and boarding?